"Weird Al" Yankovic: Refused parodies

 In 2003, Yankovic was denied permission to make a video for "Couch Potato", his parody of Eminem's "Lose Yourself".
 Yankovic believes that Eminem thought that the video would be harmful to his image.

 In 2006, Yankovic gained James Blunt's permission to record a parody of "You're Beautiful".
 However, after Yankovic had recorded "You're Pitiful", Blunt's label, Atlantic Records, rescinded this permission, despite Blunt's personal approval of the song.
 The parody was pulled from Yankovic's Straight Outta Lynwood because of his label's unwillingness to "go to war" with Atlantic.
 Yankovic released the song as a free download on his MySpace profile, as well as his official website, and plays it in concert, since it was not Blunt himself objecting to the parody.
 Yankovic referenced the incident in his video for "White & Nerdy" when he depicts himself vandalizing Atlantic Records' Wikipedia article.

 Yankovic was considering a complete polka medley with only U2 songs, but the band's publisher did not accept the terms.
 Similarly, he had included Weezer's "Buddy Holly" in a polka medley, but had to pull it when the band's publisher refused to receive partial rates.

 Yankovic had approached Beck asking for permission to parody his song "Loser", which Yankovic had created called "Schmoozer".
 At the time, Beck was just entering the music industry, and did not want his reputation to be seen as a one-hit wonder and refused the parody.
-Beck stated in 2022 that he wished he had give Yankovic permission, saying "I think it would have been an amazing video, I’m actually really sad it didn’t happen.
+Beck stated in 2022 that he wished he had given Yankovic permission, saying "I think it would have been an amazing video, I'm actually really sad it didn't happen."
+Although a parody never happened, "Loser" was later used in a polka medley.

 Yankovic had planned to make a parody based on "Hedwig's Theme" from the Harry Potter film series, but had been refused by Warner Bros.
 Pictures.
-Yankovic said that perhaps if he did a parody based on a franchise, "it’s usually better just to do it and ask for forgiveness rather than permission".
+Yankovic said that perhaps if he did a parody based on a franchise, "it's usually better just to do it and ask for forgiveness rather than permission".